ylu1997/ylu1997.github.io/Only3000/Readme.md

 In this folder, I hope to build a toolkit to serve the related needs of DNA storage.

 ## Result

+After rigorous evaluation and selection through the preliminary and semi-final rounds, our team, along with 21 others, emerged from over **400** participating teams to enter the final showdown.
+Following intense competition, we achieved an impressive **7th** place in the DNA track!

 Officially result can be found at [WeChat](https://mp.weixin.qq.com/s/xq53KaUbMAaSAgBOdpPBeg)